chandana488/Bug-Tracking.-/README.md

-# Bug-Tracking System uaing AI.-
+# Bug-Tracking System using AI.-